launchflow/buildflow-docs/docs/io-connectors/overview.md

 **IO Connectors** provide effecient I/O between popular cloud services & storage systems.

-With all I/O connectors you can either provide an already provisioned resource, or just give us a path to a resource that should be created.
+With all IO Connectors you can either provide an already provisioned resource, or just give us a path to a resource that should be created.
 If the resource does not exist BuildFlow will create it for you and ensure you have the proper access.

 ## Streaming vs Batch Connectors